aiven/aiven-docs/docs/platform/howto/saml/add-identity-providers.md

 1. In the organization, click **Admin**.
 1. Click **Identity providers**.
 1. Click **Add identity provider**.
-1. Select SAML and enter a name.
+1. Select OTHER and enter a name.
 1. Select a [verified domain](/docs/platform/howto/manage-domains) to link this IdP to.
 Users see linked IdPs on the login page.